tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@geekysrm/index.md

 I need a job in July 2020.
 I want to resume my blog writing so this will help me kickstart it.
-Interact with new people and learn lot of new things.
+I would love to interact with new people and learn lot of new things.

 ## something interesting about you?